drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 This is a for-loop in Jinja, running an arbitrary Salt function.
 In this case, it's running [`mine.get`](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.mine.html#salt.modules.mine.get).
 The parameters are:

-* `roles:appserver` - This says to just get the details from the Minions who have the 'appserver' role.
+* `roles:appserver` - This says to only get the details from the Minions who have the 'appserver' role.
 * `network.ip_addrs` - This is the data we want to get out of the mine.
 We specified this in our map file as well.
 * `expr_form='grain'` - This tells Salt that we're targeting our minions based on their grains.
 More on matching by grain at [the Saltstack doc](http://docs.saltstack.com/en/latest/topics/targeting/grains.html).